As with every good thing, specific issues can come up when playing vinyl records. One of these issues is the music on your record player skipping.

 A table that’s too lightweight and on a floor that easily conducts vibrations can also be a problem.
 When the table shakes, the movement and impact can cause the stylus to move out of the groove or jump to a different groove.

 Mounting other equipment on the same table as the record player can also cause it to skip.
-If vibration-generating equipment is mounted on the same table, there’s a likelihood that the stylus will be affected by those vibrations and miss a groove.
+If vibration-generating equipment is mounted on the same table such as speakers or a subwoofer, there’s a likelihood that the stylus will be affected by those vibrations and jump a groove.
 Be cautious with external speakers and fans for this reason.

 It’s essential to keep the record player horizontally level.
 If the record player is tilted and not leveled horizontally, the stylus can be pulled to a different groove by gravity.
 The chances of this occurring may increase if the record player is placed on a crowded surface or around other equipment.